TESTING

 When you want an accurate measurement of tire-pavement noise level, we have the most reliable solution.

 Transtec provides state-of-the-art tire-pavement noise measurement services worldwide.
 We provide a complete service package with quick turnaround time.
 Whether you want to measure one section, compare multiple sections, or evaluate an entire network, simply identify the location(s), and we will take care of everything else.
 We will collect the data, perform a full analysis, and deliver a comprehensive yet easy to understand report of the tire-pavement noise levels resulting from the selected pavement sections.
-For more information, contact us.

 There are many test standards related to tire-pavement and vehicle noise.

 Here are some common standards for which Transtec provides testing and engineering services.
-Contact us if your specific standard does not appear in the list.

 • AASHTO TP 76 Measurement of Tire/Pavement Noise Using the On-Board Sound Intensity (OBSI) Method